Acorn Archimedes: A5000 and A4 laptop

-It was the first Archimedes to feature a high density capable floppy disc drive as standard.
-This natively supported various formats including DOS and Atari discs with formatted capacities of 720 KB and 1.44 MB.
+It was also the first Archimedes to feature a high density capable floppy disc drive as standard.
+This natively supported various formats including MS-DOS and Atari ST discs with formatted capacities of 720 KB and 1.44 MB.
 The native ADFS floppy format had a slightly larger capacity of 800 KB for double density or 1.6 MB for high density.
-A later version of the A5000 featured a 33 MHz ARM3, 2 or 4 MB of RAM, and an 80 or 160 MB hard drive.
+Later A5000s featured a 33 MHz ARM3, 2 or 4 MB of RAM, and an 80 or 160 MB hard drive.
 Particularly useful in this revised A5000 was the use of a socket for the MEMC1a chip, meaning that memory expansions beyond 4 MB could more easily replace the single MEMC1a, plugging in a card providing the two MEMC1a devices required to support 8 MB.
-Earlier revisions of the A5000 required desoldering of the fitted MEMC1a to provide such a socket.
+Earlier A5000s required desoldering of the fitted MEMC1a to provide such a socket.

 In 1992, Acorn introduced the A4 laptop computer featuring a slower 24 MHz version of the ARM3 processor (compared to the 25 MHz ARM3 in the A5000), supporting a 6 MHz power-saving mode, and providing between 2.5 and 4 hours of usage on battery power.
 The machine featured a 9-inch passive matrix LCD screen capable of displaying a maximum resolution of 640 × 480 pixels in 15 levels of grey, also featuring a monitor port which offered the same display capabilities as an A5000.
-No colour version of the product was planned.
+No colour version was planned.
 A notable omission from the machine was a built-in pointing device, requiring users to navigate with the cursor keys or attach a conventional Acorn three-button mouse, such as the Logitech mouse bundled with the machine.